Conflict of Interest

 - There are changes in financial interests or external activities, including changes that alter the nature of, or eliminate, an actual or potential conflict previously disclosed

-The Dean or an Associate Dean must approve any Ad Hoc request prior to the faculty member undertaking the proposed activity.
+The Dean or an Associate Dean for Faculty Affairs must approve any Ad Hoc request prior to the faculty member undertaking the proposed activity.

 In general, the Law School's review of potential conflicts will be undertaken in light of our four general propositions: